edabg/fpgate/README.md

 jsonrpc    |String |A String specifying the version of the JSON-RPC protocol.
 MUST be exactly "2.0". method     |String |A String containing the name of the method/printer command to be invoked.
-Method names that begin with the word rpc followed by a period character (U+002E or ASCII 46) are reserved for rpc-internal methods and extensions and MUST NOT be used for anything else. params     |Object |A Structured value that holds the parameter values to be used during the invocation of the method.
-.Params    |Object |Optional Hash map with printer parameters in form of pairs parameter_name = value id         |String |An identifier established by the Client that MUST contain a String, Number, or NULL value if included.
+Method names that begin with the word rpc followed by a period character (U+002E or ASCII 46) are reserved for rpc-internal methods and extensions and MUST NOT be used for anything else. params     |Object |A Structured value that holds the parameter values to be used during the invocation of the method. id         |String |An identifier established by the Client that MUST contain a String, Number, or NULL value if included.

 'params' object in request contain following attributes: